+for Dyspepsia.
+It is a special remedy for the Stomach and Liver .-Nothing more than this.
+We believe August Flower cures Dyspepsia.
+We have reasons for knowing it.
+To-day it has an honored place in every town and country store, possesses one of the largest manufacturing plants in the country, and sells everywhere.
+The reason is simple.
+It does one thing, and does it right.
+It cures dyspepsia@

+What is August Flower for?"

+As easily answered as asked.
+It is

 KNOWLEDGE

-Brings comfort and improvement and tends to personal cnjoyment when rightly used.
-The many, who live bet-ter than others and enjoy life more, with less expenditure, by more promptly adapting the world's best products to the needs of physical being, will attest the value to health of the pure liquid laxative principles embraced in the remedy, Syrup of Figs.
+tends to personal enjoyment when rightly used.
+The many, who live bet-ter than others and enjoy life more, with

+less expenditure, by more promptly adapting the world's best products to the needs of physical being, will attest the value to health of the pure liquid laxative principles embraced in the remedy Syrup of Figs.

-Its excellence is due to its presenting in the form most acceptable and pleasant to the taste, the refreshing and truly beneficial properties of a perfect laxative; effectually cleansing the system, dispelling colds, headacher and fevers permanently curing constipation It has given satisfaction to millious and met with the approval of the medical profession, because it acts co the Kid-neys, Liver and Bowels withcat weakening them and it is perfectly free from every objectionable substance.
+Its excellence is due to its presenting

+in the form most acceptable and pleasant to the taste, the refreshing and truly

+beneficial properties of a perfect laxative: effectually cleansing the system,

+dispelling colds, headacher and fevers

+and permanently curing constipation.
+It has given satisfaction to millions and

+met with the approval of the medical

+profession, because it acts on the Kidneys, Liver and Bowels withcut weakening them and it is perfectly free from

-Syrup of Figs is for sale by all drug-gists in 50c and \$1 bottles, but it is manufactured by the California Fig Syrep Co. only, whose name is printed on every package, also the name, Syrup of Figs, and being well informed, you will not accept any substitute if offered.
+gists in 50c and \$1 bottles, but it is manufactured by the California Fig Syrup

+Co. only, whose name is printed on every

+package, also the name, Syrup of Figs,

+and being well informed, you will not

-Young Mothers : We Offer You a Remedy which Insures Bafety to Life of Mother and Child.
-MOTHER'S FRIEND " Robs Confinement of its Pain, Horror and Risk.
-After using one bottle of "Mother's Friend" E suffered but little pain, and did not experience that weakness after ward usual in such case.-Mrs. AKNE GAGE, Lomar, Mo., Jan.
+We Offer You a Remedy

+which Insures Safety to

+Life of Mother and Child.

+Robs Confinement of its Pain, Horror and Risk.

+After using one bottle of "Mother's Friend" I suffered but little pain, and did not experience that weakbress afterward usual in such cases.-Mrs. ARRIE GAGE, Lomar, Mo., Jan.
 15th, 1891.
-Sent by express, charges prepaid, on receipt of rice, \$1.50 per bottle, Book to Mothers mailed free.
-BRADFIELD REGULATOR CO., ATLANTA, GA.
-BOLD BY ALL DRUGGISTS.
-August Flower' "What is August Flower for ?"
-As easily answered as asked.
-It is for Dyspepsia.
-It is a special remedy for the Stomach and Liver .--Nothing more than this.
-We believe August Flower cures Dyspepsia.
-We know it will.
-We have reasons
+Sent by express, charges prepaid, on receipt of rice, \$1.50 per bottle, Book to Mothers mailed free, BRADFIELD REGULATOR CO., ATLANTA, GA, BOLD BY ALL DRUGGE MOTHER'S FR'END" Syrup of Figs is for sale by all drugevery objectionable substance.

-for knowing it.
-To-day it has an

-and does it right.
-It cures dyspepsia@

-Unlike the Dutch Process

-No Alkalies

-Other Chemicals

-are used in the

-W. BAKER & CO.'S

-BreakfastCocoa

-which is absolutely pure and soluble.